-Communication Coordination Group: An AT&T FIRSTNET Satellite Cellular on Light Truck (SATCOLT) was deployed to Fredericksburg to support the Crabapple Fire and cellular providers in the impacted area have tuned their systems to support increased cellular activity in the Gillespie County area.
+Communication Coordination Group: An AT&T FIRSTNET Satellite Cellular on Light Truck (SATCOLT) was deployed to Fredericksburg to support the Crabapple Fire, and cellular providers in the impacted area have tuned their systems to support increased cellular activity in the Gillespie County area.

-Mass Care: On March 20, three shelters were open with a population of 0 people.
-The Regional Disaster Finance Coordinator continues to work with local jurisdictions on cost tracking and providing guidance for disaster finance documentation.
+Mass Care: The Regional Disaster Finance Coordinator continues to work with local jurisdictions on cost tracking and providing guidance for disaster finance documentation.